 I am MARA!
 As a cellist, singer and songwriter, I am happy to present you my debut album, which signals both a musical and emotional new beginning by leaving my classical roots behind me.
 I went "off the beaten track", followed my intuition, left the professional orchestra playing behind me and tried out new things.
-On March 20, 2020 I will now be celebrating the release of my album.
+Right during the pandemic in 2020 I am celebrating the release of my album.
 My first six compositions of my own meet the light of day - vis-a-vis my favorite songs and pieces from pop, classical and jazz, proving that all three genres can coexist peacefully and be inspired in a creative way.
 My music is fragile and intimate - but at the same time also self-confident and questioning.
 But how did I - a classical musician - get to write my own songs?

 I grew up in a home influenced by classical music.
 There I discovered my own melodies early on the grand piano in the living room.
 When I was 7 years old I was finally allowed to take a cello home with me, I practiced enthusiastically and soon took part in all kinds of classical competitions.
 And although the music I listened to was hardly classical but almost exclusively pop (including Tori Amos, Herbert Grönemeyer, Nirvana or Norah Jones), I followed the musical career that was the only one I could imagine as a cellist: I studied classical cello with a diploma in Weimar and Lyon and - like so many others - aspired to a career in an orchestra.